 You already know about common and proper nouns.
 Let's think about collective and abstract nouns.

+COMMON NOUNS

-These are names of non-specific things that you can see and touch.
+These are names of non-specific things that you can see and touch. school chair book

+Now write some common nouns of your own.